SergisGit/laravel-mix-favicon-generator/README.md

 * `blade` (string or boolean).
 Path to blade file, where generated HTML code will be saved.
 This will overwrite whole file. _Note: set this option to `false` to disabled injecting HTML code._
 * `reload` (boolean).
 Whenever to reload browser after success. _Note: this option has no effect if you are using [laravel-mix-blade-reload](https://www.npmjs.com/package/laravel-mix-blade-reload) extension._
 * `debug` (boolean).
 Whenever to log extension events messages to the console.
+* `compression` (num).
+Set the compression level, from 0 (no compression) to 5 (highest compression level).
+* `scalingAlgorithm` (string).
+Set the scaling algorithm.
+Possible values: Mitchell, NearestNeighbor, Cubic, Bilinear, Lanczos, Spline.
 * `bgColor` (string).
 Theme color (meta).
 * `appName` (string).
 Application name (meta).
 * `chromeManifest` (object). site.webmanifest settings.
-* `compression` (num).
-Set the compression level, from 0 (no compression) to 5 (highest compression level).
-* `scalingAlgorithm` (string).
-Set the scaling algorithm.
-Possible values: Mitchell, NearestNeighbor, Cubic, Bilinear, Lanczos, Spline